lhdatalab/AirBnB_predict_daysfirstbooking/README.md

 Top findings are as follows:

+On average new users take 3 weeks (US) and 1 month (Global) before making a booking.

 An approximate 50% conversion rate for US and global customers respectively.

+Bonus:
 Revenue collected in 6 months for new customers (kaggle data) - $0.21M (US) and $1M (global).

 Annual revenue collected for new customers (AirBnB real world data, 2019) - $3.8 billions (US) and $14.8 billions (global).